 Ngazargamu or, Gazargamo was the capital of the Bornu Empire from ca. 1460 to 1809.
 Situated 150 km west of Lake Chad in the Yobe State of modern Nigeria the impressive remains of the town are still visible.
 The surrounding wall is 6.6 km long and in parts it is still up to 5 m. high.
 The town was built by Mai Ali Gaji after the final defeat of the Dawudid branch of the Sefuwa ruling dynasty.
 The city was then an important centre for trade and learning, at its height home to around 20,000 inhabitants.

 In 1809, after several years of indecisive warfare, Gazargamo was besieged and destroyed by Malam Zaki, in the Fulani jihad.1

-This place is not listed as a historical site and one day soon it should be because it helps show the rich culture of the once great city in the Kanem Bornu Empire.
-The remains of the city are the only remains of Ngazargamu and should be preserved as soon as possible.
+This place is not listed as a historical site, hopefully this changes in the near future as it helps show the rich culture of the once great city in the Kanem Bornu Empire.
+The remains of the city are the only remains of Ngazargamu and should be preserved as much as possible.
 I can potentially see this becoming a museum too, but most likely just a historical site.